About The Game

 The DH

-The DH has only been used in nine of the actual all-star games that these disks encompass: 1989, 1991, 1993, 1995, 1997, 1999, 2001, 2003, and 2005.
-In seasons in which the DH was not used in the actual all-star game, the first two lineups in the Manager Profile, vs LHP and vs RHP, are the same.
+Initially, there was no designated hitter (DH) in the All-Star Game.
+Starting in 1989, the rule was applied only to games played in American League stadiums.
+Since 2010, the DH has been used by both teams regardless of the game's location.
+In seasons in which the DH was not used in the all-star game, the first two lineups in the Manager Profile, vs LHP and vs RHP, are the same.
 They are the lineup that was used in the actual game.
 DH lineups are also provided, and are computer-generated.
 In seasons in which the DH was used in the actual game, the first two lineups are computer-generated.
 The two DH lineups, vs LHP (DH) and vs RHP (DH), are identical, and are the starting lineup that was used in that year’s game.

 Two Games In One Season